 For the next six months, the next steps will be to observe the occurrence of dogs off leash along Windy Cove.
-If this violation continues, we will encourage calling CalTIP when it is observed.
+If this violation continues, we will encourage staff and volunteers to call a State Parks Peace Officer or when it is observed.
 Our goal for the next year is to establish a new transect along the Piedras Blancas SMCA and train existing Friends of the Elephant Seal (FES) volunteers to partake in MPA Watch surveys along that new transect.